Yumenoshima/eve-kiting-is-easy/README.md

   - https://youtu.be/NY2_WKUdweI?t=80

 ## Conclusion
 When you start your kiting, you'll often get intercepted by anti-kiting maneuvers and get frustrated or give up not knowing what happened.
-I want this article to server as a Proof Of Concept that there is a way to counter the anti-kiting maneuvers.
+I want this article to serve as a Proof Of Concept that there is a way to counter the anti-kiting maneuvers.
 Thank you!
 Fly safe!

 ### Fitting Info
 #### Ship